-It was the first large-scale LGBT political demonstration in Chicago.
+It was the first large-scale LGBTQ political demonstration in Chicago.

 After the three-hour protest, some of the marchers headed over to Pioneer Court outside Tribune Tower to protest a series of inflammatory, questionably sourced articles co-written by then a Tribune reporter Michael Sneed (now of the Sun-Times) that purported to link a child pornography ring to the gay community in Chicago.

-Bryant’s views may have only succeeded in strengthening Chicago’s LGBT community by giving greater visibility to the discrimination and injustices they faced.
+Bryant's views may have only succeeded in strengthening Chicago's LGBTQ community by giving greater visibility to the discrimination and injustices they faced.